 We are highly dependent upon our senior management and our scientific, clinical and medical staff and advisors.
-The loss of the service of any of the members of our senior management could delay our research and development programs and materially harm our business, financial condition, results of operations and prospects.
+The loss of the service of any of the members of our senior management or other key employees could delay our research and development programs and materially harm our business, financial condition, results of operations and prospects.
+In addition, we expect that we will continue to have an increased need to recruit and hire qualified personnel as we advance our programs and expand operations.
+Failure to successfully recruit and retain personnel could impact our anticipated development plans and timelines.
 We are dependent on the continued service of our technical personnel because of the highly technical and novel nature of our product candidates, platform and technologies and the specialized nature of the regulatory approval process.
 Replacing such personnel may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully execute our business strategy.
 Because our management team and key employees are not obligated to provide us with continued service, they could terminate their employment with us at any time without penalty.
 We do not maintain key person life insurance policies on any of our management team members or key employees.
-Our future success will depend in large part on our continued ability to attract and retain additional highly qualified scientific, technical and management personnel, as well as personnel with expertise in preclinical and clinical testing, manufacturing, governmental regulation and commercialization.
-We face competition for personnel from other companies, universities, public and private research institutions, government entities and other organizations.
+Our future success will depend in large part on our continued ability to attract and retain highly qualified scientific, technical and management personnel, as well as personnel from other companies, universities, public and private research institutions, government entities and other organizations.
 If we are unable to attract and retain qualified personnel, the rate and success at which we may be able to discover and develop our product candidates and implement our business plan will be limited.

-As we continue with our preclinical studies and advance to any clinical trials, we may experience difficulties in managing our growth and expanding our operations.
+As we continue our preclinical studies and clinical trials and advance to further clinical development, we may experience difficulties in managing our growth and expanding our operations.

-Although we have assembled a team of employees with experience developing drugs and obtaining regulatory approval to market those drugs, we have limited experience in drug development and have not begun clinical trials for any of our product candidates.
-As we advance product candidates through preclinical studies and any clinical trials, we will need to expand our development, regulatory and manufacturing capabilities or contract with other organizations to provide these capabilities for us.
-In the future, we expect to have to manage additional relationships with collaborators or partners, suppliers and other organizations.
+Although we have assembled a team of employees with experience developing drugs and obtaining regulatory approval to market those drugs, we have limited experience as a company in drug development.
+Prior to 2017, all of our product candidates were in the preclinical development stage.
+In 2017, we initiated clinical trials of our product candidates WVE-120101 and WVE-120102 in patients with HD and WVE-210201 in patients with DMD.
+We expect to initiate three additional development programs by the end of 2018, targeting exon 53 in DMD, and C90RF72 in ALS and FTD.
+As we advance product candidates through preclinical studies and clinical trials, we will need to expand our development, regulatory and manufacturing capabilities or contract with other organizations to provide these capabilities for us.
+In addition, we must manage our relationships with collaborators or partners, suppliers and other organizations, including our collaborations with Takeda and Pfizer.
 Our ability to manage our operations and future growth will require us to continue to improve our operational, financial and management controls, reporting systems and procedures.
 We may not be able to implement improvements to our management information and control systems in an efficient or timely manner and may discover deficiencies in existing systems and controls.
 In addition, our future growth may require significant capital expenditures and may divert financial resources from other projects, such as the development of our product candidates.
 If we are unable to effectively manage our future growth, our expenses may increase and our ability to generate revenue could be reduced.